blueCormorant/Learnability-Morpho/README.md

 corpus used was relatively small, the model generated no doubly marked forms.

+Examples of overregularized forms can be seen in the following table.

 | Present        | Past          | Overregularized |
 | ------------- | ------------- | --------------- |